BobbyLumpkin/RBM_learn/README.md

 ---

-**NOTE:** The "Description of Objects/Methods" section is still being completed.
+**NOTE:** The "Important Files for Use" section is still being completed.